The Vatican has altered the English version of a ground-breaking overture to gay people.

-After a draft report by bishops debating family issues came under criticism from conservative English-speaking bishops, a new translation was released.
+After a draft report by bishops debating family issues came under criticism from conservative English-speaking bishops, the Vatican released a new translation.

 The initial English version – released on Monday along with the original - accurately reflected the Italian version in both letter and spirit, and contained a remarkable tone of acceptance extended to gay people.
 Conservatives were outraged.